 Based on research, the World Health Organisation has compiled a list of conditions where acupuncture has been proven as an effective treatment.
 A further list of conditions has been published where acupuncture is proven to be therapeutically effective but where further research is required.
 Due to the authority of these lists, many people are now able to receive assistance for acupuncture from their medical insurance company.
 Others are recommended acupuncture by their general practitioner or via the pain relief clinic.

 - many types of pain (including post-operative, back and dental pain)

 It is also evidenced to treat morning sickness, a breached baby and to induce labour.
 It is considered therapeutically effective for abdominal pain, addictions (including to opiates and alcohol), cancer pain, bronchial asthma, fibromyalgia, insomnia, male sexual dysfunction, obesity, cancer pain and acne.
 It has a demonstrated therapeutic effect on female infertility and male infertility.

 The conditions mentioned above are only some of those that have been considered effective by WHO.
 For a full list please see here: World Health Organisation.

 What can I expect from my first session?

 You will receive treatment on your first session.
 Acupuncturists sometimes use a process called Moxibustion as well as acupuncture.
-This involves burning a herb to release blocked and nourish Qi.
+This involves burning a herb to balance and nourish Qi.